everpress-co/snapshots/readme.txt

 = Does it work with "Local by Flywheel" =

-Yes, the plugin has been tested with the amazoing tool from Flywheel and works out of the box.
+Yes, the plugin has been tested with the amazing tool from Flywheel and works out of the box.

 == Screenshots ==